-- 1215 (i) the group with which a property is identified according to similar market influence; - 1216

-1217 (iii) their location and physical, legal, and economic characteristics;

-1218 Comment: The properties must be identified in general terms, and each individual property in 1219 the universe must be identified, with the information on its identity stored or referenced in its 1220 property record.

-- 1221 When appraising proposed improvements, an appraiser must examine and have available for 1222 future examination, plans, specifications, or other documentation sufficient to identify the 1223 extent and character of the proposed improvements.39 - 1224 Ordinarily, proposed improvements are not appraised for ad valorem tax.
-Appraisers, 1225 however, are sometimes asked to provide opinions of value of proposed improvements so that 1226 developers can estimate future property tax burdens.
-Sometimes units in condominiums and 1227 planned unit developments are sold with an interest in un-built community property, the pro 1228 rata value of which, if any, must be considered in the analysis of sales data. - 1229(f)identify the characteristics of the market that are relevant to the purpose and intended use of the1230mass appraisal including: - 1231 (i) location of the market area; - 1232 (ii) physical, legal, and economic attributes; - 1233 (iii) time frame of market activity; and - 1234 (iv) property interests reflected in the market; - 1235 (g) in appraising real property or personal property: - 1236 (i) identify the appropriate market area and time frame relative to the property being 1237 valued; - 1238(ii)when the subject is real property, identify and consider any personal property, trade1239fixtures, or intangibles that are not real property but are included in the appraisal; - 1240(iii)when the subject is personal property, identify and consider any real property or1241intangibles that are not personal property but are included in the appraisal; - 1242(iv)identify known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, or other items of similar nature; and1243and
+1224 1225 (e) identify the characteristics of the properties that are relevant to the type and definition of value and intended use, 57 including: 1226 (i) the group with which a property is identified according to similar market influence; 1227 (ii) the appropriate market area and time frame relative to the property being valued; and 1228 (iii) their location and physical, legal, and economic characteristics; 1229 1230 1231 the un nent: The properties must be identified in general terms, and each individual property in iverse must be identified, with the information on its identity stored or referenced in its ty record.
+1232 1233 1234 future appraising proposed improvements, an appraiser must examine and have available for examination, plans, specifications, or other documentation sufficient to identify the and character of the proposed improvements.
+58 1235 1236 1237 1238 1239 howev develo planne arily, proposed improvements are not appraised for ad valorem tax.
+Appraisers, wer, are sometimes asked to provide opinions of value of proposed improvements so that opers can estimate future property tax burdens.
+Sometimes units in condominiums and ad unit developments are sold with an interest in un-built community property, the problem of which, if any, must be considered in the analysis of sales data.
+1240 1241 (f) identify the characteristics of the market that are relevant to the purpose and intended use of the mass appraisal including: 1242 (i) location of the market area; 1243 (ii) physical, legal, and economic attributes; 1244 (iii) time frame of market activity; and 1245 (iv) property interests reflected in the market; 1246 (g) in app oraising real property or personal property: 1247 1248 (i) identify the appropriate market area and time frame relative to the property being valued; 1249 1250 (ii) when the subject is real property, identify and consider any personal property, trade fixtures, or intangibles that are not real property but are included in the appraisal; 1251 1252 (iii) when the subject is personal property, identify and consider any real property or intangibles that are not personal property but are included in the appraisal; 1253 1254 1255 (iv) identify known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, or other items of similar nature; and

-38 See Advisory Opinion 23, Identifying the Relevant Characteristics of the Subject Property of a Real Property Appraisal Assignment, if applicable.
+57 See Advisory Opinion 23, Identifying the Relevant Characteristics of the Subject Property of a Real Property Appraisal Assignment, if applicable.

-39 See Advisory Opinion 17, Appraisals of Real Property with Proposed Improvements, if applicable.
+58 See Advisory Opinion 17, Appraisals of Real Property with Proposed Improvements, if applicable.